space-wizards/docs/src/en/proposals/pjb-multi-character-slot.md

 It should be possible to have multiple character slots active at once.
 When selecting jobs, a job is picked for all your characters at once, after which the actual character slot is picked.

 All the regular properties of a character slot apply.
+You can have separate names, appearances, and with the loadouts PR separate loadouts too.

 As an example: if you have two character slots, one engineer, one medical doctor, the game will try to give you a job for either.
 The actual character slot then gets picked based on what job you got.